-German Shepherds are large dogs with fast metabolisms when they are healthy, so it is important to maintain a regular feeding schedule with proper foods to maintain a healthy body weight.
-They can eat from 15 to 25 lbs. of dry food in a week, depending on their age and size.
-Feeding under this amount may lead to malnourishment while more may lead to obesity, especially if your German Shepherd does not get enough exercise.
-A healthy dog may at first seem slightly underweight - their ribs aren't visible, but can be felt, and their belly should be tucked in a bit at the waist
+German shepherds are large dogs with fast metabolisms when they are healthy, so it is important to maintain a regular feeding schedule with proper foods to maintain a healthy body weight.
+They can eat from 15 to 25 pounds of dry food in a week, depending on their age and size.
+If your dog is unweight, increase feeding or switch to high fat dog food, even temporarily.

-Determine the cause of your dog being underweight.
-Take your German Shepherd in for an examination by your veterinarian.
+Determine the cause of your dog being underweight before you try and help your German shepherd gain weight.
+Healthy male German shepherds should weigh between 65 to 88 pounds and females, 48 to 70 pounds.
+Then take your German shepherd in for an examination by your veterinarian.
 It is possible you are just not feeding your dog enough each day, or perhaps you aren't giving them enough of the right kinds of foods.

 It is also possible they have a disease, infection, or injury that is causing them to lose weight.
 German shepherds are prone to several illnesses such as too few digestive enzymes (exocrine pancreatic insufficiency) that can cause inadequate digestion and absorption of nutrients and fats resulting in weight loss.

 After the vet visit, document the progress of your dog's weight.
 Start a schedule of weekly weigh-ins to see if your German shepherd is gaining weight, losing more weight, or staying at the same weight.
 This will help you determine if your weight gain plan is working or if you need to alter it.
 If you continue to see a lack of results, or if your dog continues losing weight even if you change feeding plans, take them back to the veterinarian.